nextgis/docs_ng/source/docs_ngconnect/source/ngconnect.rst

 .. _ng_connect_wfs_wms:

-Manage WMS/WFS services
+Manage WMS/WFS and OGC services
 ------------------------

-NextGIS Connect module allows publishing vector data using standard protocols :term:`WFS` and :term:`WMS`.
+NextGIS Connect module allows publishing vector data using standard protocols :term:`WFS`, :term:`WMS` and OGC.
 To do this, in the context menu of the required layer select the appropriate operation.
 More info `here <https://docs.nextgis.com/docs_ngcom/source/ngqgis_connect.html#creating-wfs-and-wfs-services>`_.